Minions (film): Plot

-Minions are small, yellow pill-shaped creatures which have existed since the beginning of time, evolving from single-celled organisms into beings which exist only to serve history's most despicable masters, but they are very clumsy and accidentally end up killing every boss they work for.
+Minions are small, yellow pill-shaped creatures which have existed since the beginning of time, evolving from single-celled organisms into beings which exist only to serve history's most despicable masters, but they are very clumsy and end up accidentally killing every boss they work for.
 They are driven into isolation after firing a cannon at Napoleon while in Russia and start a new life inside a cave, but after many years, the Minions become sad and unmotivated without a boss to serve.
-This prompts three Minions; named Kevin, Stuart and Bob, to go out on a quest to find a new boss for their brethren to follow.
+This prompts three Minions named Kevin, Stuart and Bob, to embark on a quest to find the next boss for their tribe to follow.

-The three journey in 1968 to New York City and stay at a department store for the night, where they come across a hidden commercial broadcast advertising Villain-Con, an Orlando convention for all villains.
-The next day, they hitchhike a ride with the Nelsons, a family of thieves.
+In 1968, the three end up in New York City and stay at a department store for the night, where they come across a hidden commercial broadcast advertising Villain-Con, an Orlando convention for all villains.
+The next day, they hitchhike a ride to the convention with the Nelsons, a family of thieves.
 At the convention, they meet Scarlet Overkill, the world's first female supervillain, who unexpectedly hires them and takes them to her home in London.
 They phone the rest of the Minions to get them to join.
 Scarlet plans to steal the Imperial State Crown from Queen Elizabeth II, promising to reward the Minions if they succeed, but also threatening to kill them if they fail.

 Scarlet's husband Herb supplies them with inventions to aid in the heist, but they are nearly caught while breaking into the Tower of London.
-During the subsequent chase, Bob runs into the Sword in the Stone and pulls the sword free to defend himself and his friends, removing the Queen from the throne and making Bob the new King.
+During the subsequent chase, Bob runs into the Sword in the Stone and pulls it free to defend himself and his friends, removing the Queen from the throne and making Bob the new King.
 Enraged that someone else accomplished her dream of stealing the throne, Scarlet confronts Bob, who voluntarily abdicates the throne in her favor.
-Undeterred, Scarlet imprisons Kevin, Stuart and Bob in a dungeon, where Herb attempts to torture the trio, but they escape with the intention of apologizing to Scarlet at her coronation.
+Undeterred, Scarlet imprisons Kevin, Stuart, and Bob in a dungeon, where a masked man named Blerb (Herb in disguise) attempts to torture the trio, but they escape with the intention of apologizing to Scarlet at her coronation.